Do Capybaras Hate Or Love Other Rodents – [Answered]

 Do Capybaras Eat Other Rodents?

-So basically, what we have here is a No. Capybaras can actually be picky with the types of ants and grass that they eat if they are not extremely hungry, but termites are the one type of food that Capybaras will never reject.
+Capybaras can be picky with the types of ants and grass they eat if they are not extremely hungry, but termites are the one type of food that Capybaras will never reject.
 They are also known to eat grubs and worms.

 Do Capybaras See Other Rodents As Family?

 Remember, the capybaras recognize other capybaras as a family (and canid species as well).
 Capybaras are highly social creatures.
 The capybara social structure is highly familial, with large hierarchies that are matriarchal in nature.
-This means that the group is governed by an older female and her offspring.
+This means an older female and her offspring govern the group.

 The capybara is a semi-aquatic mammal native to South American zones, and they live in groups called herds.
 Herds contain females, their young, juveniles, and males of all ages.
-There is almost always a strict hierarchical structure within a herd as well; generally speaking, mothers rank higher than other females.
+A herd almost always has a strict hierarchical structure; generally speaking, mothers rank higher than other females.

 How Does Capybaras Interact With Rats?